Red Wallace

-Michael John "Red" Wallace (July 12, 1918 – July 7, 1977) was an American professional basketball player.
+Michael John "Red" Wallace (July 12, 1918 – July 7, 1977) was an American professional basketball player and coach.
 He played for the Boston Celtics during the 1946–47 Basketball Association of America season, the first in the league's existence, before he was traded to the Toronto Huskies for Charlie Hoefer.
 He also played for various teams in the American Basketball League prior to his stint in the BAA.
+Wallace played in the Eastern Professional Basketball League (EPBL) for the Sunbury Mercuries during the 1947–48 season and Wilkes-Barre Barons from 1954 to 1957.
+He won EPBL championship with the Barons in 1955 and 1956.

 In college, Wallace played for two seasons at Keystone College, which at the time was a junior college, before finishing his career at the University of Scranton.
-In his post-playing career, Wallace coached teams in the Eastern Professional Basketball League, winning the league championship in 1958–59 with the Wilkes-Barre Barons.
-He also coached the Elk Lake (Pa.)
+In his post-playing career, Wallace coached teams in the EPBL, winning the league championship in 1958–59 with the Wilkes-Barre Barons.
+He was head coach of the Scranton Miners of the EPBL during the 1964–65 season.
+Wallace also coached the Elk Lake (Pa.)
 High School boys' basketball team and won two state championships.